shivansh0005/Javascript/readme.md

 then seprate global scope for a() which when completes will pop out and same will be done for b();
 then global execution context will be done for x.

+Episode 8->Let and Const are also hoisted in javascript but in diffrent memory space in which they cant be access before initializing them with values.

+-This zone is known as temporary dead zone(Time between decleration and initialization).

+-We will get refrence error in such zone.

+-There is another type of error known as type error ->>assingment to a constant value gives type error